coderodde/WikiGameKiller.java/README.md

 A nice help message will appear telling you how to use it! :-)

 ## Software limitations
 Sometimes it may happen that a link `A -> B` is returned from the Wikipedia API, yet the web page of `A` does not contain the link to `B`.

 Also, the search may return an empty path even if one non-empty path exists.
 If something like that happens, it is advised to tweek the search parameters until successful.

+Finally, the program cannot switch between Wikipedia languaged.